Finding it hard to stick to a fitness routine?

 We all have time.
 We really do!
 Don’t believe me?
 Read this piece by Laura Vanderkam, The Busy person’s lies.

 Now, take out a notepad and tell me how many minutes a day you spend scrolling through social media.
 Tell me how many minutes you spent outraging on something in the news.
 How much time did you spend worrying about a problem instead of fixing it?

 Eye-opener?
 It was for me.
 And that’s when I decided this won’t do.
-I found a time that works: 7 to 8 am every single day.
-During this time, I am out the door, walking.
+I found a time that works: 8 to 9 am every single day.
+During this time, I am out the door, walking or playing badminton.
 No mobile data, no chores, no worrying about work.
 Nope.
 Health matters.